voschezang/coding-handbook/quotes.md

 * DevOps is just [vertical integration](https://en.wikipedia.org/wiki/Vertical_integration).
 You build it, you run it.
   * Specialization can be achieved by scoping down the product (e.g. into a microservice), and outsourcing (e.g using SaaS products).
   * This requires a fast and automated build-test-deployment process.
 Be able to deploy 100 times per day.
+* Maximize productivity by minimizing lead time per task/item.
     * Strive for a stable one-by-one production flow (small batches).
+        * This is more *agile* than increasing parallelization and batch sizes.
         * Remove any bottlenecks that stand in the way of this vision.
+        * Finish the current tasks before starting new ones.
-    * Minimize the number of batching steps.
-Minimize waste in between steps.
-    * Optimize the process such that it requires minimal inventory.
+    * Minimize the number of batching steps and minimize waste in between.
+Optimize the process such that it requires minimal inventory.
+    * Measure and visualize both lead-time and lead-time-per-task.
 * Take calculated risks, experiment, make mistakes (notice mistakes) and learn from them.
   * Learn early.
 Goto [production](https://martinfowler.com/bliki/CanaryRelease.html?ref=wellarchitected) & collect (user-)feedback ASAP.
 Failure enables success.
   * Use local discoveries to make [global improvements](https://en.wikipedia.org/wiki/Autonomation).